rivas-lab/covid19/README.md

 ## Update log

+- 2020/3/26: We updated the link to [COVID-19 Host Genetics Initiative](https://covid19hg.netlify.com/).
 - 2020/3/26: We added aggregated summary of Global frequencies of HLA allelotypes from the [17th IHIW NGS HLA Data](http://17ihiw.org/17th-ihiw-ngs-hla-data/) in [`HLA`](HLA).
 We thank Dr. Kazutoyo Osoegawa for reformatting and aggregation of the data.
 We updated the directory name of [`HLA`](HLA) from `UKB_HLA_freq`.
 - 2020/3/24: [Our initial draft write-up is now posted on preprints.org](https://doi.org/10.20944/preprints202003.0356.v1).
 - 2020/3/23: We added PRS evaluation plots and updated the documentation.